 If you’re looking to explore the city on foot, this is the place for you to stay.
-Situated right off Lambton Quay, a stay at the five star InterContinental gives you the city right on your doorstep—great for a business trip to the city.
+Situated right off Lambton Quay, a stay at the five star InterContinental gives you the city right on your doorstep—great for a business or shopping trip.
 The Intercontinental offers its guests fantastic amenities including a club lounge, an indoor pool and spa as well as great dining options.
 The intercontinental provides comfort for every visitor, and word on the street is it’s the hotel of choice for our boys in black, as well as some other big-named guests, no wonder it's one of the best hotels in Wellington.
 Just moments from high-end retailer David Jones, and Lambton Quay, you’re uber close to all your shopping needs, as well as Parliament and other attractions too.
 The impressive eatery, Two Grey Bar and Brasserie is only a stone’s throw away and a must-try when in town.
-Or try out the Intercontinental's own smart-casual restaurant, Chameleon.
-Serving up some modern and seasonal favourites.
+Or try out the Intercontinental's own smart-casual restaurant, Chameleon which serves up some modern and seasonal favourites.

 Think thick carpets, dark mood lighting, luxe furniture and foliage the plant lover in your life would envy.
-QT’s beautifully designed hotel is the place to stay for an exclusive and grand getaway.
+QT Wellington’s beautifully designed hotel is the place to stay for an exclusive and grand getaway.
 Making your way through the intricately designed dark glass lobby, you wouldn’t feel out of place in a museum here—art is the heart, soul and identity of the hotel and it boasts a large and perfectly curated collection of intricate paintings, quirky life-sized sculptures as well as other incredible art pieces (including a sound-art installation made from bible pages and buzzing bee noises.
 Yep, it’s cool.)
 With art being the main focus of the hotel, they’ve paired with local artists to design unique rooms, meaning each has its own feel, look and vibe.
-All the rooms include a king bed, a deep-dish bath, a rain shower and of course fluffy white robes in every room.
+All the rooms include a king bed, a deep-dish bath, a rain shower and of course fluffy white robes.
 QT also offers its guests a leisure centre complete with jacuzzi, sauna and a 70m lap pool making it one of the absolute best hotels in the city.

 With the likes of Ortega Fish Shack and Capitol just around the corner, you’ll never be far from some of the city’s top restaurants and best food.
 Or if you fancy a night in, head down to Duppa Bar, the hotel’s Kiwi and Spanish inspired restaurant proudly serving tapas with all-local ingredients.

-The Sofitel is the epitome of luxury accommodation within the city and one of the best hotels in Wellington.
+The Sofitel Wellington is the epitome of luxury accommodation within the city and one of the best hotels in Wellington.
 The French-inspired elegance and gold accents and features really make you feel the quality you’re amongst.
 From classic rooms right through to their Prestige and Opera suites, the Sofitel has accommodation for any kind of traveller and no matter who you are, you’ll love the location.
 Close to everything Wellington has to offer, you’re right in the city centre, yet somehow tucked amongst lush greenery.
 As well as a beautiful hotel and rooms, the Sofitel boasts two intimately designed restaurants and bars, the Green Room Lounge and the luxurious Jardin Grill.
 The Green Room offers top-shelf liquors in a high-class setting of velvet and leather, whilst the restaurant, Jardin Grill will leave you satisfied and full, choosing from a well-curated menu of fresh meats, fish and other enticing meals.
 The luxury and quiet outdoor courtyard area allows you to enjoy a glass of wine or two in a setting that perfectly encapsulates elegant and casual dining.